wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

 Custom Active Response
 ======================

 A *custom active response* is a personalized script configured to be executed when a specific alert, alert level, or rule group is triggered.
 These custom responses can be created in any programming language and require a defined :ref:`command <reference_ossec_commands>` to initiate the script in response to a trigger and an :ref:`active response <reference_ossec_active_response>` configuration that determines when and where the command is going to be executed.
-Active responses can be stateful or stateless.
+Active responses can be stateless or stateful.

 - `Stateless active responses`_
 - `Stateful active responses`_